NakaSato/www.boring9.dev/content/blog/rust-lang-for-esp32-iot.md

 ---
-title: "Using Rust for ESP32 IoT Development"
+title: 'Using Rust for ESP32 IoT Development'
-date: "2025-05-18"
+date: '2025-05-18'
-excerpt: "Learn how to use Rust programming language for ESP32 microcontrollers in IoT projects with improved reliability and performance"
+excerpt: 'Learn how to use Rust programming language for ESP32 microcontrollers in IoT projects with improved reliability and performance'
-category: "IoT"
+category: 'IoT'
-tags: ["rust", "esp32", "embedded", "iot", "programming"]
+tags: ['rust', 'esp32', 'embedded', 'iot', 'programming']
-coverImage: "/images/blog/default-cover.png"
+coverImage: '/images/blog/default-cover.png'
-author: "Chanthawat"
+author: 'Chanthawat'
-authorImage: "/profile.jpeg"
+authorImage: '/profile.jpeg'
-authorBio: "Student at UTCC"
+authorBio: "IoT developer and Software Engineering student at UTCC with expertise in embedded systems and modern programming languages.
+Fascinated by the intersection of Rust's memory safety and IoT device development.
+Building the future of connected devices one microcontroller at a time."
 ---

 # Using Rust for ESP32 IoT Development